j-r-jones/optsearch/README.md

 or found within the main config file.
 Please look at the examples if you are unsure.

+Note that, although checkpoints are taken regularly, optsearch also listens for a user-customisable signal (default SIGUSR1) to trigger a checkpoint.
+This allows for the use of ```#SBATCH --signal``` so that a checkpoint is immediately triggered before the walltime is reached.

+Data is stored in SQLite, tuned to be as resilient as possible.

 ## Wishlist
 * autoconf/automake
 * Testing of performance via hardware counters (eg using perf)